Grizzlies claw back from 26 down, beat Wolves in Game 3

 SMALL TOWNS

-Towns only made one trip to the foul line with just six points over the final three quarters of Game 2, and after coach Chris Finch implored him to play a “cleaner game” the two-time All-Star center struggled again.
+Towns had just six points over the final three quarters of Game 2, and after coach Chris Finch implored him to play a “cleaner game” the two-time All-Star center struggled again.
 Towns picked up his fifth foul with 9:24 left and spent much of the fourth quarter on the bench.

 SAME ENERGY